hermanblarsen/SWEng1York/README.md

 1. Set Login.AM_I_ON_DB_TEAM = true.
 All networking and database functionality will be enabled for EdiManager.
 2. Create a Run Configuration in IntelliJ called "Server", with the main class being "com.i2lp.edi.server.SocketServer"
 3. Create a Run Configuration in IntelliJ called "Edi", with the main class being "com.i2lp.edi.client.managers.EdiManager"
-4. Launch Server, wait for Startup:
+4. Launch Server, wait for Startup information to appear:
 	INFO  SocketIOServer:155 - SocketIO com.i2lp.edi.server started at port: 8080
 	INFO  SocketServer:175 - Successful connection to PostgreSQL database instance
 5. Launch Edi
-6. Login with "LoginName", "password"
+6. Login with credentials: "LoginName" & "password"

 ### Testing